DigitalPublishingToolkit/TOD47-Virtue/md/07Ochigame.md

 University.
 What was all the talk of ‘ethics’ really about?

 For 14 months, I worked as a graduate student researcher in Ito’s group on AI ethics at the Media Lab.
-I stopped on 15 August, immediately after Ito published his initial ‘apology’ regarding his ties to Epstein, in which he acknowledged accepting money from the financier both for the Media Lab and for Ito’s outside venture funds.
+I stopped on 15 August 2019, immediately after Ito published his initial ‘apology’ regarding his ties to Epstein, in which he acknowledged accepting money from the financier both for the Media Lab and for Ito’s outside venture funds.
 Ito did not disclose that